balasuar/slate/source/includes/_restgettax.md

 #### TaxOverride

+This is added as a nested TaxOverride object with two to three properties: A reason, a type, and a value (TaxDate or TaxAmount, if required because of the corresponding type).

-Nested object describing any tax override applied to the document.
-TaxOverride only needs to be included when there is need to override our tax calculation; most commonly on <a href="http://developer.avalara.com/api-docs/designing-your-integration/handling-return-invoices">product returns</a>.
+**A TaxOverride only needs to be included when there is need to override our tax calculation**; most commonly on <a href="http://developer.avalara.com/api-docs/designing-your-integration/handling-return-invoices">product returns</a>.
 For each document, this may be done at either the document or line level, but not both on the same document.

 This will probably be handled within some conditional statement like: